-Based in the Intermountain West, Eric works at the local, regional, and national level to help schools, educators, and youth reach their potential.
-Currently serving as Research Director at Jobs for the Future, he leads the Student-Centered Learning Research Collaborative, a core component of the Students at the Center initiative.
-Prior to this, Eric worked in faculty and leadership positions in five different teacher educator programs in three different states.
+Based in the Intermountain West, Eric works at the local, regional, and national levels to help systems, schools, educators, and youth reach their potential.
+Currently serving as Senior Director of Impact at Knowledgeworks, he leads the Student-Centered Learning Research Collaborative, a core component of the Impact & Improvement division.
+Prior to his work in the nonprofit sector, Eric worked in faculty and leadership positions in five different teacher educator programs in three different states.
 He consults with educators, schools, districts, nonprofits, and youth service organizations around the country.

 Eric identifies as a White, middle class, heterosexual, cisgender, able-bodied, middle-aged male.
 These identities afford Eric considerable unearned privilege which he tries to use to name injustice and promote equity in and around public school classrooms.
 He is a fierce defender of public schools, of public school educators, of adolescents, and of the potential for anti-oppressive pedagogies to reveal and reverse troubling societal trends.
 He tries to do this work with passion, integrity, and a sense of humor.

 He is also a decent Scrabble opponent, a mediocre tennis enthusiast, a skilled shirt ironer, and a pretty good snowboarder.
 He drinks too much coffee.